Nikkor AF-S 24-120mm f/3.5-5.6G IF-ED VR - Review / Lab Test Report - Analysis

-The AF 24-120mm has a rather aggressive 5x zoom ratio so distortions are a little
+The AF 24-120mm has a rather aggressive 5x zoom ratio so distortion is a little

 higher than average.
-Typical for such zooms there're some pronounced barrel
+Typical for such zooms there is some pronounced barrel

 towards the long end of the zoom range.
 At 35mm the lens is basically free of